Saujanya-rajvanshi/web-devlopment-/README.md

 * **<body> :** Encloses the visible content of the webpage, such as text, images, audio, videos, and links.
 All elements within this tag are displayed on the actual webpage when viewed in a browser.

-## Elements Tags and Content Model
+# Elements Tags and Content Model

+# Elements

+HTML is made of **elements**.
+An element usually consists of:

 * Element = opening + content + closing
 * Void elements → no closing (`<img>`, `<br>`)